Building the Future of Biodefense

 ADVISORY

-Recommendation: Organizations in Bolivia should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
+Recommendation: Organizations in Travis County, Texas, should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
 Measles is highly contagious and can quickly spread among unvaccinated individuals in a work environment.

 Real-time,